The Leaders’ Summit

 Fifteen years of planting churches.
 Of coming alongside pastors in their hardest moments.
 Of believing that thriving churches aren't an accident — they're the fruit of patient, faithful, wholehearted leadership.

-On Tuesday evening, we close Leaders Summit 2026 the way you close fifteen years of anything worth doing: outside, together, with food and music and faces from all chapters of the story.
+On Wednesday evening, we will close Leaders’ Summit 2026 the way you close fifteen years of anything worth doing: outside, together, with food and music and faces from all chapters of the story.

 Bring your memories.
 Bring your gratitude.
 Come ready to laugh and tear up a little and raise a glass to the God who is not finished with any of us yet.